Chapter 5: Assessment

 "But I was successful nonetheless," She concluded victoriously.
 "Not once did I pierce flesh."

 "Come then," I kissed her cheek tenderly, as if rewarding her, and rose from the bedding.
-"Let's see Kylan off properly this time."
+"Allow me to be the one to see you properly awarded."

 Translations and other things: